mhsendur/ChatGPT-Grade-Predictor/README.md

 Comparison of R2 scores of different methods.

 ## TEAM CONTRIBUTIONS:
-1. İsmail Çakmak: Conversational dynamics and responsiveness, cross validation and normalization.
+1. İsmail Çakmak: Conversational dynamics and responsiveness, cross-validation and normalization.
-2. Göktuğ Gökyılmaz: Question answering behavior and responsiveness, testing the subsets of features.
+2. Göktuğ Gökyılmaz: Question-answering behavior and responsiveness, testing the subsets of features.
 3. Mustafa Harun Şendur: User interaction patterns and language usage, data visualization.
-4. Pınar Şen: Sentiment analysis with sıbjectivity scores and emotion analysis, preparing the README file.
+4. Pınar Şen: Sentiment analysis with subjectivity scores and emotion analysis, preparing the README file.

 Brainstorming for new feature ideas, division of work and determining the preprocessing steps were done as a team.